lastmile-ai/aiconfig/README.md

 You don't need to worry about how to run inference for the model; it's all handled by AIConfig.
 The prompt runs with gpt-3.5-turbo since that is the `default_model` for this AIConfig.

+Create a new file called `app.py` and and enter the following code:

 ```python
 from aiconfig import AIConfigRuntime